-The GE Global Operations Center will be complete in 2016.
+The GE Global Operations Center was completed in 2016.
 The 352,000-square-foot headquarters is a stunning addition to the banks of the Ohio River.
-The Thomas J Dyer Company for planning, specifying, and installing the HVAC system.
+The Thomas J. Dyer Company for planning, specifying and installing the HVAC system.

-The Kentucky Horse Park features 5,700 stadium seats and nine suites with 200 suite seats, a 135 x 300-foot (41 x 91m) event floor (equal to one US football field or four basketball courts) with special equine surface, 20,000 square feet (1,858 sq. meters) of exhibitor space, six concession areas, a warm-up barn, outdoor warm-up ring, and bathrooms with 91 stalls.
-The Thomas J Dyer Company specified and installed a state of the art HVAC system that included a special system for live animals and smoke evacuation.
+The Kentucky Horse Park features 5,700 stadium seats and nine suites with 200 suite seats, a 135 x 300-foot (41 x 91m) event floor (equal to one US football field or four basketball courts) with special equine surface, 20,000 square feet (1,858 square meters) of exhibitor space, six concession areas, a warm-up barn, outdoor warm-up ring, and bathrooms with 91 stalls.
+The Thomas J. Dyer Company specified and installed a state-of-the-art HVAC system that included a special system for live animals and smoke evacuation.